saif7732/Cybersecurity-Activities/README.md

 * Maintain a public record of my growth and dedication

 Everything here reflects my effort to continuously improve and deepen my understanding of cybersecurity.

 ---

-## 🧠 Philosophy

-Cybersecurity is not just about tools — it is about mindset, curiosity, and consistency.

-I believe in:

-* Learning by doing
-* Practicing regularly
-* Documenting knowledge
-* Improving every single day

----